 Sarah Holmes has been in private practice as a clinical herbalist since 1998.
 She trained in Native American and Western Herbalism starting out at the Pacific School of Herbal Medicine in Oakland, CA and continued with Karyn Sanders.
 Sarah believes strongly in the interconnectedness of mind, body and spirit and enjoys working with clients and students to open them to this concept on both obvious and subtle levels.

 Sarah has a strong commitment to service that started with volunteer work in her teens and continued into a career in social work.
 Her background in social work enriches her current vocation bringing together her love of nature and a commitment to service and working with people and the plants.

 Sarah also has a love for teaching and has been teaching people for many years before beginning her career as an herbalist which has expanded her teaching beyond health to also include plants and the outdoors.
-For past nine years she ran an outdoor education program for The Sierra Club Foundation on Mt.
+For nine years she ran an outdoor education program for The Sierra Club Foundation on Mt.
 Shasta with local school children and is trained as a Wilderness First Responder through Wilderness Medicine Associates.
-Sarah co-hosts The Herbal Highway on KPFA public radio with Karyn Sanders since 1998.
+Sarah co-hosts and produces The Herbal Highway on KPFA public radio with Karyn Sanders.

 When not working, Sarah can often be found hiking in the vast wilderness of this area, puttering in her garden or curled up with a good book.
 Sarah is also available to teach at other schools, community groups and conferences.

 Stella & Annie